kstenschke/doShell/README.md

 ## What does it do?

-doShell script is a superset of shell script, geared towards cross-platform (Linux and Mac OS) headfull UI automation, with options for scripts being parametric and interactive via runtime parameters and UI dialogs.
+doShell script is a superset of shell script, geared towards cross-platform (Linux and Mac OS) headfull UI automation, with the ability of scripts for being parameterized via runtime parameters and interactive by the use of UI dialogs.
 doShell automation is foremost targeted, but not limited, to operations involving browsing the web.

 This project is a source-to-source (S2S) transpiler and runtime system.